Perfect Pumpkin Sourdough Bread

 5 from 2 votes

-This delicious and moist sourdough pumpkin bread combines the earthy flavors of fall with the tangy flavor of sourdough.
+Delicious and moist, pumpkin sourdough bread combines the flavors of fall with tangy sourdough.
+Make this recipe with a starter or discard.

 Prep Time15 minutes